vanatteveldt/UNIBE-R-Course/README.md

 2. Interactive Q&A (plenary zoom)
 3. Supervised practice session (zoom breakout rooms)

-The interactive part is 10:30 - 12:00 for the morning session and 14:30 - 16:00 for the afternoon session.
+On Monday, the interactive session starts 10:00.
+All other days, the interactive sessions will be 10:30 - 12:00 for the morning session and 14:30 - 16:00 for the afternoon session.
 Please make sure that you have read the background reading, watched the introduction, and played a little bit on your own before that time so you have your questions ready for the Q&A.

 * Topics